Production Records

 Pages

-A flat list of every TTB Batch Record across all batches, with status filters: Draft / Submitted / Filed.
+A flat list of every production record across all batches, with status filters: Draft / Submitted / Filed.
 Click a row to open the record for that batch.
 The page subtitle is “Federal alcohol production records by batch.”

-The record form for one specific production batch.
-The URL parameter is the batch ID, not the TTB record ID — the form auto-creates a draft record if none exists, then opens it for editing.
+The record form for one specific production batch. vestl auto-creates a draft record for the batch if none exists, then opens it for editing.

 The page is a structured form with three sections: